digitalblue/SIT210-Project-Stovetop-Monitor/README.md

 On GCP Console
 * Confirm events are published to topic from Paricle Argon
-* Confirm events are acknowledged and consumer in topic subscription from Raspberry Pi
+* Confirm events are acknowledged and consumed in topic subscription from Raspberry Pi